Who is responsible for repairing drains and sewers

 Repairs to drains

-You will have to pay to get this work done, but you are free to choose whichever company you want to do the work.
+You will have to pay to get work done to your private drains, but you are free to choose whichever company you want to do the work.
 Alternatively, you may take out insurance to pay for work on private drains.

-Sometimes, you may be required to have insurance for the drain to your property.
+Sometimes, you might be required to have insurance for the drain to your property.
 You should check with your building insurance company whether this is the case.

 In some circumstances, your local authority environmental health department can order you to carry out improvement work or replace a private drain.
 They might do this if, for example, they think your drain is too small for your property or if it’s causing a blockage.

 If necessary, a local authority can carry out the work themselves and then charge you for it.